 - Salt – 1/2 teaspoon or to taste

 1. Making the sundried tomato dressing

-On a hot skillet, dry roast Kashmiri red chillies on low flame till they become fragrant (about a minute).
+On a hot skillet, dry roast Kashmiri red chilies on low flame till they become fragrant (about a minute).
 Let them cool to room temperature.
-In a grinder, put together sundried tomatoes, garlic, roasted red chillies and salt.
+In a grinder, put together sundried tomatoes, garlic, roasted red chilies and salt.
 Grind coarsely.

 Mix the ground powder into extra-virgin olive oil.
-Let it stand for a day to let the flavours blend well.
+Let it stand for a day to let the flavors blend well.

 2. Pan-frying baby potatoes

 Boil baby potatoes till just done.
 If using a pressure-cooker, cook till one whistle on high heat.
 Let the pressure release naturally.
 Let the potatoes cool to room temperature.
 Peel and with the prongs of a fork, prick several holes through each baby potato.